mattpshields/matthewshields.co.uk/content/writing/2021-08-15-using-optional-chaining-in-javascript.md.md

 ---
 post_type: post
-title: Using Optional Chaining in JavaScript
+title: Using Optional Chaining and Nullish Coalescing Operator in JavaScript
 short_description: TO DO
 date: 2021-08-15T11:07:23.640Z
-slug: optional-chaining-in-javascript
+slug: using-optional-chaining-and-nullish-coalescing-operator-in-javascript
 ---
 Optional chaining is a great feature in order fo you to streamline some of checks that you need to have in your code to looking for the presence of elements and data, esspecially nested data multiple levels in!

 It is still a realtively new feature and only getting more widespread browser support around early 2020, however this is something that has really shown how useful it is to me personally as my work has included more API driven and JAMstack development.
 Since then though my mind has been blown away with just how much cleaner it can make your code, and easier to write too 🤯